 "This really defines what is next and what's needed -- just amazing," said Redinger.

 School Committee member Kirsten Wright toured the school before the return to class with Assistant Principal Gretchen Henry.
 "I could not believe how much energy teachers and custodians put into putting splashes of color" into the environment.
 The computer lab is clean and neat "and the kids just want to go in there."
 Wright thanked the teachers, custodians and parents for "all that positive energy put into preparing the space."

-Targeted instruction blocks are gone, and students who need added support receive those services right in the classroom instead of being pulled-out for English Language Arts and supplemental math instruction, for example.
+Targeted instruction blocks are gone, and students who need added support receive those services right in the classroom.